whiskycompiler/rainmeter-plugin-net6-templates/README.md

 0. I would recommend to read "How does it work?" first so you don't accidentally break the plugin build process.
 1. Choose any <code>Plugin.Example...</code> as a starting or reference point.
 You may delete any other project starting with <code>Plugin.Example</code>.
 2. You can develop your plugin inside of the chosen example or by using it as a reference.
+3. Set the version and copyright of your plugin in the .csproj file.
-3. Get the binaries to put in the plugin folder using the Visual Studio publish action.
+4. Get the binaries to put in the plugin folder using the Visual Studio publish action.
 By default they will be placed in the example repository root "publish/{project name}" directory.
 You need at least the "{project name}.dll" and the folder with the same name.
-4. Put the files in the Rainmeter plugin folder and use an example skin (see folder in repository root) or your own skin to load the the plugin.
+5. Put the files in the Rainmeter plugin folder and use an example skin (see folder in repository root) or your own skin to load the the plugin.

 ### Custom Functions
 In order to use the Rainmeter custom function feature you have two options: